 While the issue could have been handled better, I’m not so sure what the US reaction WITH notice is supposed to be.
 I think it’s always in the back of the minds of US diplomats to never look like you support anything that remotely sounds like independence and never sound like you are supporting one political camp over another.
 It’s just another example of the ill-thought out strategic ambiguity policy.

-4. hongkong rubber pork chop said,
+6. hongkong rubber pork chop

 Any ““people’s revolution” Phillipinnes style” will consist of the 87% population that opposes unification putting the 13% that does onto anything and everything that floats or flys and sending their sorry asses back home.